Skip to main content

 • Check the Stem: Notice the shape, size, colour, and texture of the stem.
 Also, note if there’s a ring or a cup-like structure around the stem.

-• Count the Gills or Pores: Count the number of gills/pores that are present in the underside of the cap.
+• Count the Gills or Pores: Count the number of gills/pores that are present on the underside of the cap.
 Also, notice the structure, pattern, and colour of the pores.

 Common Do’s and Don’ts: